LittleBadBad/YGOSalvation-Server/readme.md

 - Run the following commands.
 It installs a package manager, and a testing harness, and then the dependencies.
   - `nodist 8.11.4`
   - `npm install`

+- Notice that the `ygosalvation-admin` project need a node version of 10, while this project is 8.
+The code that start the `ygosalvation-admin` project is in `bin.js`, you can choose to comment out that piece of code to run the project separately to avoid some problems

 - create a `.env` file in the top folder (beside this file).
   - Set `SSL_KEY=<path>` SSL isnt needed to work locally, key path
   - Set `SSL_CERT=<path>` SSL isnt needed to work locally, certificate path.